PGold762/logo-creator/README.md

 * [SVG VS Code extension](https://marketplace.visualstudio.com/items?itemName=jock.svg)

 * Received help from Instructor John on fixing the error for generating logo

+* Received help from ASKBCS on viewing the svg file and the issues around that

 ## License